 The application of veneers requires a more intensive cosmetic process.
 This often equates to the removal of more natural tooth enamel.
 If this were a contest, bonding would win over veneers as it requires the least amount of enamel taken off.

 Tooth enamel is what you see covering the outside of your teeth.
 Made up of a high percentage of minerals that enable its strength, enamel protects the more sensitive layers of teeth underneath.

 A major advantage of bonding is how little time it takes to complete the procedure.
-Depending on how many teeth are bonded, it will take our cosmetic dentist about 30 minutes to an hour.
+Depending on how many teeth are bonded, it will take about 30 minutes to an hour.

 Compared to other similar options, cosmetic bonding is also much less expensive.
 Veneers can be pricey and a bit excessive if you’re only looking to close a small gap or fix a chipped tooth.
 If that’s the case, bonding may instead be the right option for you.

 Veneers also may take multiple appointments to complete.
-Our dentist will first need to take an impression of the teeth and send that with the desired shade to a dental lab for fabrication.
+Dr. Lesinski will first need to take an impression of the teeth and send that with the desired shade to a dental lab for fabrication.
 It may be a few weeks before your permanent veneers arrive for placement so temporary veneers are created for you to wear in the meantime.

 Whichever you end up choosing, be sure to brush at least twice a day and floss daily to maintain appearance.
 Neglecting oral hygiene can lead to deterioration and other complications.

 The idea of altering the appearance of your teeth can seem daunting, but the procedures are actually quite straightforward.
 Our cosmetic dentist in Washington, MI, can sit down with you and discuss your options in detail.
 Call Washington Family Dental today at (586) 752-4545 or contact us online.

 This blog has been updated.